zon5566/First-Order-Learner-of-Default/README.md

 * ```Goal``` : The final goal that you want the algorithm to learn.
     Ex: fly

-Second, import the files run.pl and fold.pl in SWI-Prolog, and run the function by typing ```run.```
+Second, import the files run.pl and fold.pl in SWI-Prolog, and run the function with the command ```run.```